ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 ## Review queue block

-Displays a list of content items which user or User group can review.
+Displays a list of content items which user or user group can review.

 On the **Properties** tab, set values in the following fields: